mnot/I-D/stakeholder-rights/draft.md

 security, and therefore design decisions there are biased towards default security.
 When applicable, the expectations upon a stakeholder SHOULD be documented.

-Interent protocols MUST prioritise end users higher than any other stakeholders.
+Internet protocols MUST prioritize end users higher than any other stakeholders.
 We are biased towards the needs of end users because of the IETF's mission {{RFC3935}}:

 > The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.